The Café at the Edge of the Woods | Interview with Mikey Please

 From the talented mind behind The Eagleman Stag, Robin Robin, and Alan The Infinite, long-time pal of Skwigly Mikey Please has unleashed his new children’s book The Café at the Edge of the Woods.
 A beautifully crafted tale of café owner Rene, who opens up her dream establishment on the border of a magical forest full of folkloric creatures, her desire to serve up the most delicious food is scuppered somewhat by her less-than-refined new clientele, but with the help of newly recruited co-worker Glumfoot a thriving business seems possible.

-Inspired by a game Mikey and his wife played with their son Rex over lockdown, the characters have a warmth that comes from living in their creator’s mind, growing over time until they are ready to be released into the hands of others to make their own.
+Inspired by a game Mikey and his wife played with their son over lockdown, the characters have a warmth that comes from living in their creator’s mind, growing over time until they are ready to be released into the hands of others to make their own.
 There’s a sense of fun and energy to the illustrations, that deliver deliciously textured designs, drenched in autumnal colours.
 The story has all the hallmarks of a children’s favourite, with cheeky humour and rhythmic storytelling, whilst for adults it holds a contemporary charm that hearkens back to those fantasy-filled games of childhood.
+The book brings together the talented visual and conceptual skills of this BAFTA award-winning storyteller and takes his passion for the sequential arts into children’s literature.
+Similar to animated short films, the art of picture books brings together the most nuanced and efficient form of storytelling, and whether through paper or screen, Please can turn his distinct talent to create a wholly intriguing original narrative both succinct and utterly captivating.
+We were fortunate enough to grab some time with Mikey to learn more about his new foray into visual storytelling.The story of the book is centred around mythical creatures and food, which are my favourite things in graphic novels and illustrations, so it’s totally up my alley.
+But what was the inspiration for you for the characters and the story?

 So the the story grew out of this game that, over lockdown, me, my wife and my son would play in the park.
 My wife would play this pretentious chef who only wanted to serve caviar and frangipanes, and my son would be the downtrodden waiter, like Manuel from Fawlty Towers, while I would play a variety of disgusting or mythical creatures – sometimes a fairy demanding a thimble of morning dew from the grass, or a witch requesting moonlight trapped inside a vase, or sometimes an ogre.
 It was just a really fun little game that we would play – or a fun game that they would play, and I would interrupt.
 But that dynamic of pomposity and grotesqueness, and someone trying to communicate between the two was really fun, and there was something really rich there.
 Then, over quite a long period of time, this little poem grew and grew.
 It got sort of ridiculously long, so then I kind of chopped it all down and just focused on one customer, who seemed the most fun, or most extreme, which was the ogre.
 Then I built it up again to really get Rene’s reactions and dig into who she was and why she would feel this way, and treat it more like how I’d create a scripted story.
 So that’s how it grew over a very, very long period of time of about three years of chewing over it, from playing the game to making a dummy copy (pictured below) which looks pretty similar and the bones of it are there.
-I sent this out to a bunch of literary agents, and then it was about another year or so before officially working with HarperCollins and then another year of making it.
+Working closely with my literary agent Luke, it was about another year or so before officially working with HarperCollins and then another year of making it.
 I finished it last summer, so it’s been almost a year between me actually finishing the book and it coming out.

 What drew you to want to write a children’s book?
 Because this isn’t your first children’s book, is it?

-No, Dan [Ojari], I and Briony May Smith made the Robin, Robin picture book adaptation.
+Do you think that was because the idea came first and then you realised it would make a good children’s book?
+Rather than starting with “I want to write a children’s book”?No, Dan [Ojari], I and Briony May Smith made the Robin, Robin picture book adaptation.
 But that was a different thing.
 It’s a lovely book, which came out of a story that Dan and I had written, but because it was tied into the film and it was something else already, there was a very different journey with it.
 I’ve been wanting, trying and failing to write books for probably longer than I’ve been trying to make animation.
 The Eagleman Stag was a book, it was like a little diary with someone’s last diary entry, that had been scribbled over by what you think is a child, but at the end you realise that it’s actually the main character after he’s had the operation.
 I did that as a book when I was about 20 or something, so a long time ago, and I thought that’s what I’d be going on to do.
 Then I realised that animation is a really fun way to translate those stories.
 But I’ve had lots of various stop-start projects.
 Dan and I were working on a graphic novel called Dead Rock for a really long time, which we still want to do, we just haven’t finished it.
 Things have just got in the way, which is madness, because it’s like 300 full A4 coloured pages, which is just an insane volume of work.
 We’ve just never fully finished it to the point where we could submit it anywhere.
 But for some reason, I think because of the simplicity and directness of The Café At The Edge Of The Woods, it’s just kind of cut through in a way that the others didn’t.
 Perhaps because there’s a really clear audience for it as well, whereas lots of my other book projects are a little more idiosyncratic.

 Maybe.
 I think it did come about in a very natural way.
 I wasn’t necessarily hunting for a children’s book idea.
 It was just a nice situation.
 But I do really love children’s books and there’s something about them that is very akin to making a short film, in that they’ve got to be really economically put together, there’s no fat on them and there’s no room for waffling.
 You’ve just got to go straight to the meat of the thing, you’ve got to get your idea across really quickly, like in a short film.
 There’s a beautiful succinctness about children’s books when they’re good.